Advanced level English - USA

 The classic example was William Harrison, who was elected president in 1840.
 Harrison campaigned for the presidency using a specially-written theme tune called the Log Cabin March; indeed, his whole campaign was won with the slogan "log cabin and hard cider".... but the tune and slogan were just marketing gambits, neither of which had anything to do with reality!
-Harrison, whose father was one of the signatories of the Declaration of Independence, came from a prosperous New England family, and was bought up in a palatial home in Virginia.
+Harrison was actually a man with whom few Americans had much affinity, since he was a prosperous Virginia landowner, whose father was one of the signatories of the Declaration of Independence.

 Ironically, Harrison's attempts to portray himself as a tough man of the people got him nowhere; standing with neither hat nor coat during his inauguration ceremony on a bitter winter's day in 1841, he caught pneumonia and died a month later.

 In more recent times, Jimmy Carter, the Democratic president from 1977 to 1981, was also portrayed as a "country boy", and was popularly known as the peanut farmer from Plains, Georgia.
 The fact that he was actually the owner of a very large and prosperous farm and a string of family businesses, rather than a simple homesteader, was often conveniently forgotten by those who wanted the president to seem like a simple man with simple roots.